 Ceramic Hob vs Induction Hob

-As great as induction cooking sounds, it doesn’t exactly come cheap when compared with gas or ceramic hobs.
 If you’re on a budget for your new kitchen installation, then a ceramic hob will give you that complete control of electric cooking, the gorgeous design and easy-to-use surface in your kitchen without breaking the bank.
+Induction cooking doesn’t exactly come cheap when compared to gas or ceramic hobs.